Updated: January 2018

 I first noticed something was not quite right last May Bank Holiday (2015) when I noticed my urine looked a bit dark, but I put it down to not having drunk enough water and maybe I was a bit dehydrated.
 Over the weekend it was still quite dark so I decided to keep an eye on it and go and see my GP if it got worse.
 Over the next few days I noticed that my stools were looking pale and slightly looser and I just felt “not right”.
 If I ate something fatty I suffered for it and with that I booked an immediate appointment with my GP.

 As I was a new patient he had little history about me and decided to take some blood for various tests that also included a liver function test.
 Two days later I was back in his surgery for the results.
 My bilirubin was high and so were all the other tests results.
-At this point I was not yellow and my GP was convinced I had gall stones but I was not so sure.
-My son had had gall stones and I remember him being in chronic pain plus I had worked in Histopathology in a large teaching hospital in Surrey therefore I had some knowledge that this was more serious than my GP was making out.
-My GP suggested another round of blood tests and I refused saying I wanted an Ultrasound scan as soon as possible.
+At this point I was not yellow and my GP was convinced I had gallstones but I was not so sure.
+My son had had gallstones and I remember him being in chronic pain plus I had worked in histopathology in a large teaching hospital. therefore I had some knowledge that this was more serious than my GP was making out.
+My GP suggested another round of blood tests and I refused saying I wanted an ultrasound scan as soon as possible.
 As the word “tumour” or “cancer” had not been spoken then I was not seen as an urgent case but an appointment would be made all the same.

-Two weeks later (it was now mid-July) I returned to Queens Medical Centre and had an EU Endoscopy.
+Two weeks later (it was now mid-July) I returned to the specialist centre and had an EU endoscopy.
 This procedure is done to stage the tumour and see whether there is any lymph node invasion.
 My tumour had grown slightly and two lymph nodes appeared affected but the tumour was still within the head of the pancreas.
-The consultant explained all this to me and said that it was operable and I was a fit and strong candidate for surgery so I would undergo the Whipple procedure.
+The consultant explained all this to me and said that it was operable and I was a fit and strong candidate for surgery so I would undergo the Whipple's procedure.
 Whilst I was anxious at such a massive operation it was an answer to prayer that it was operable.
 I felt lucky at this.

-About a week later I had an appointment to see one of the HPB Consultants from Queen’s at his clinic in Kingsmill Hospital, Mansfield.
+About a week later I had an appointment to see one of the HPB Consultants at his clinic.
 Yet another hospital I was visiting and whilst a newcomer to the area I was certainly getting to know my way round the NHS hospitals in the East Midlands!
-It was at Kingsmill that I met the wonderful consultant who would do my operation, and when I say wonderful I mean it!
+It was here that I met the wonderful consultant who would do my operation, and when I say wonderful I mean it!
 As soon as I walked into his office with my twin sister we both felt immediately that he was “the one” to do my surgery.
 This man’s warmth, genuine understanding and empathy at what I was going through were deeply apparent.
 He explained all the tests and the results I had had so far, and that surgery was the only option as without any treatment I would be dead in 6 months.
 My poor twin sister was very upset but I had total faith in him.

 I was back at work after 6 weeks and at 14 weeks I was off to Vienna for the Christmas Markets!
 Since then I have booked 2 short break holidays in Krakow in February and Amsterdam in April plus a week in the Yorkshire Dales in May.
 My motto is to look after yourself and do whatever you personally want to do as regards your treatment.
 Live life as full as you can and be positive.
 I don’t know what the future holds but with 2 wonderful sons, a lovely family and so many wonderful friends I am blessed.
 Lastly, the photograph accompanying this article was taken 5 weeks after my operation.